-Its new UD EVo7 carbon frame gives the perfect distribution of loads, great rigidity, stability, and manageability, all these you will enjoy on your road gravel bike.
+Its new UD EVo7 carbon frame gives the perfect distribution of loads, great rigidity, stability, and manageability, all these you will enjoy on your road bike.

-If you seek an efficient gravel bike, that is light, and that will enable you spend longer hours riding on, giving you the assurance of riding any terrain or path, this bike is definitely it.
+If you seek an efficient road bike, that is light, and that will enable you to spend longer hours riding on, giving you the assurance of riding any terrain or path, this bike is definitely it.
 For this bike’s transmission, the Shimano 105 group in 2 x 11 is used, for better reliability.
 And it also gives you better precision.

 Its brakes are also in 105 like its Shimano 105 group, with dual pivots and the latest Shimano SLR-EV technology for a precise braking.

 For the bike’s wheel, the Mavic Aksium is used, giving it great rigidity and robustness so that when in use, nothing is displaced.
-If you need a cheap carbon bike with the best performance in what path, then this is the gravel bike you should go with.
+If you need a cheap carbon bike with the best performance in what path, then this is the bike you should go with.

-Not only does this gravel bike model have good quality equipment, it also has additional equipment, but that would also be useful for when you are on longer trips.
+Not only does this bike model have good quality equipment, it also has additional equipment, but that would also be useful for when you are on longer trips.
 These equipment include the fenders, trunk, and good lighting, and this is especially good for when you are out in the dark, riding.